Nettspend: Career

-Early career and breakthrough (2022–2023)
+2022–2023: Career beginnings and breakthrough

-Nettspend began releasing music to SoundCloud in December 2022.
-After steadily gaining popularity for a few months, a snippet of his song "Drankdrankdrank" went viral on Twitter, exposing him to a wider audience.
+Shepardson began releasing music to SoundCloud in December 2022.
+In 2023, rapper Zuro introduced Shepardson to New York rapper Xaviersobased.'
+Following this, a snippet of his song "Drankdrankdrank" went viral on Twitter, exposing him to a wider audience.
+Shepardson would briefly be associated with the digicore collective Novagang.
 His song "Shine N Peace" was listed among the best songs of 2023 by The Fader and The New York Times.